INTOG Leasing Round

 Scottish Innovation and Targeted Oil and Gas (INTOG) leasing round map of areas and oil and gas assets in the North Sea

-The huge leap in scale is due to the ever increasing size of offshore wind turbines.
+The huge leap in scale was due to the ever increasing size of offshore wind turbines.
 The Sectoral Offshore Wind Plan had set the hard limit for the round based on total seabed area which was not to exceed 8,600km2.
-The 17 sites amounted to 7,300km2 and, therefore, although the generating capacity was far in excess of the expected 10GW, the area limit was not reached as the turbine density was far higher than expected under the original plan from more than 4 years ago.
+The 17 sites amounted to 7,300km2 and, therefore, although the generating capacity was far in excess of the expected 10GW, the area limit was not breached as the turbine density was far higher than expected under the original plan from more than 4 years ago.

 A further Clearing round increased the total number of sites to 20 with three additional projects off the East Coast of the Shetland Isles.
-This has increased the ScotWind round's total capacity to 27.6GW.
-A number of the developers have also increased the capacity of their ScotWind lease sites with two projects, Ossian and Caledonia, looking to add a further 1GW each and 400MW being added to Broadshore.
-This has increased the total capacity to 30GW.
+This then increased the ScotWind round's total capacity to 27.6GW.
+Two of the additional sites have now merged into a single project, Arwen, bringing the total number of sites in the ScotWind easing round to 19 projects.

-The listing below shows the developers on each of the 20 sites along with a map of Scotland showing the position of each lease area.
+The listing below shows the developers on each of the 19 sites along with a map of Scotland showing the position of each lease area.

 Find out more about the market and current leasing rounds.